nycAndyT66/Train-Scenery/trainScene/README.md

-Download the images in the image folder
+Download the images in the image folder for the program to work